antoninodimaggio/Irradiance-RNN/README.md

 ```
 ## Evaluation and Plotting
 * Make sure that the arguments `--seq-length` through `--num-layers` are the same as what was used to train your model
-* It is advised to change the `--plot-name` after each run, otherwise a plot with same name will be overwritten.
+* It is advised to change the `--plot-name` after each run, otherwise a plot with the same name will be overwritten.
 * Detailed information on each argument can be found [here](docs/DOCS.md)
 * You could also use `python eval.py -h` for help
 ```